 'Second Lien' Debt that is issued against the same collateral as higher lien debt but that is subordinate to it.
 In the case of default, compensation for this debt will only be received after the first lien has been repaid and thus represents a riskier investment than the first lien.

-'Secondary Stress Testing' A stress of illiquid risks, risks associated with structural positions and risks not otherwise captured within the stress framework.
+'Secondary Stress Tests' A stress test of illiquid risks, risks associated with structural positions and risks not otherwise captured within the stress framework.